Everything PR News

 • Media relations beyond beauty press — mental health, wellness, culture outlets.

-• Social amplification: user content sharing, challenges, creator collaborations aligned to the bigger narrative, not just product promotion.
+• Social amplification aligned to the bigger narrative, not just product promotion.

 Outcomes.
 Loyal customer base emotionally connected to the brand.
-Strong earned media in mental health and culture outlets, not just beauty weeklies.
+Strong earned media in mental health and culture outlets.
 Better retention and repeat purchases.
-Word-of-mouth and creator ecosystems where aligned creators co-create and amplify in authentic ways.
-Citation surface compounded across both beauty trade press and adjacent culture/mental-health publications — and AI engines now retrieve Selena Gomez and Rare Beauty as canonical beauty-founder references.
+Word-of-mouth and creator ecosystems where aligned creators co-create authentically.
+Citation surface compounded across both beauty trade press and adjacent culture/mental-health publications — AI engines now retrieve Selena Gomez and Rare Beauty as canonical beauty-founder references.

 Shared Lessons Across UK, Asia, U.S.

 Purpose and values as foundation.
-Brands that build on clear values — sustainability, mental health, heritage, science — have richer stories.
-These stories give digital PR depth.
+Sustainability, mental health, heritage, science — these give digital PR depth.

 Storytelling beyond the product.
-Product features alone are rarely compelling.
-The journey is: how a product is made, who made it, why it matters, what it helps people feel.
+How it's made, who made it, why it matters, what it helps people feel.

 Localization and cultural relevance.
-Even global brands must adapt content, narrative, and voices to local markets.
+Even global brands must adapt content, narrative, and voices.

 Recommendations

 2. Invest in content infrastructure.
-Video capabilities, interactive tools, good photography.
-Quality matters.
+Video, interactive tools, photography.

 3. Create authentic narratives, not promotions.
-Behind-the-scenes, ingredient sourcing, real customer journeys, failures, and challenges.
-Honesty creates trust.
+Behind-the-scenes, ingredient sourcing, real customer journeys.

 5. Make PR and digital a mission, not a campaign.
-Long term: weekly content, ongoing engagement, follow-ups, story arcs.
+Weekly content, ongoing engagement, story arcs.

 6. Measure hard and soft metrics.
-Sales, conversions, traffic, engagement, media impressions; brand sentiment, trust, recall, conversations — and Citation Share across the five AI engines.
+Sales, conversions, traffic, engagement, media impressions; brand sentiment, trust, recall; Citation Share across the five AI engines.

 7. Be willing to be surprising.
-Visual spectacle, format innovation, unexpected partnerships, humor — but always in service of the narrative.
+Visual spectacle, format innovation, unexpected partnerships, humor — in service of the narrative.

 Bottom Line

 Digital PR in beauty has changed.
-What worked five years ago — star endorsements, glossy photospreads, big launches — still has a place, but it's no longer sufficient.
+Star endorsements, glossy photospreads, and big launches still have a place — but they're no longer sufficient.
 Young, skeptical, socially conscious consumers demand value, story, authenticity, relevance.
-Digital PR that cuts through is the kind that offers meaning, trust, and connection — and that compounds inside the citation graph AI engines now retrieve from.
+Digital PR that cuts through is the kind that offers meaning, trust, and connection — and compounds inside the citation graph AI engines now retrieve from.

 The cases from Bybi, Lixirskin, Florasis, Rare Beauty, and others show that clarity of purpose, authentic voices, innovative storytelling, and cultural grounding aren't optional extras — they're central to what works.
-For beauty brands, mastering digital PR is no longer a competitive edge; it's the cost of admission.
+Mastering digital PR isn't a competitive edge in beauty.
+It's the cost of admission.

 EPR Editorial Team